-The EMP establishes a three year exercise cycle to test and evaluate the EMP and to improve the skills of the university personnel assigned emergency management responsibilities.
-The training includes an annual exercise that is designed to progress from training and workshops to a table top exercise and culminate in a full scale exercise in the third year.
+The EMP establishes a three-year exercise cycle to test and evaluate the EMP and to improve the skills of the university personnel assigned emergency management responsibilities.
+The training includes an annual exercise that is designed to progress from training and workshops to a table top exercise and culminate in a full-scale exercise in the third year.
 Multiple additional training and exercises are conducted in addition to the campus exercises to include participation with local, state, and federal agencies efforts.
-A description of recent exercise activity is available at http://safety.utk.edu/emergency-management/emp/.
+A description of recent exercise activity is available at https://prepare.utk.edu/emergency-management/ under Recent Emergency Response Exercises.